The 10,000 Hour Rule Is Wrong: How to Really Master a Skill

 Unsurprisingly, Deliberate Practice is hard.
 Ericsson found that elite athletes, writers, and musicians could only sustain the concentration needed for Deliberate Practice for relatively short periods of time.
-Their concentration on very specific skills, however, ensured they continued to improve and perform at the top of their game.
+Their concentration on very specific skills, and sub-skills, however, ensured they continued to improve and perform at the top of their game.

 3. Become a Teacher

 The idea of learning through teaching isn’t new.
 But after a certain amount of research, the National Training Laboratories felt confident enough to release The Learning Pyramid.
-This is a simple diagram showing the very rough retention rates to be expected through various forms of teaching.
+This is a simple diagram showing the rough retention rates to be expected through various forms of teaching.
 The pyramid has its opponents, but for many, it remains a reliable guideline.

-As you can see, the passive learning approaches offer relatively low levels of retention.
+As you can see, passive learning approaches offer relatively low levels of retention.
 Unfortunately, this is what we often rely on when picking up a new skill, especially as adults.

 “If you can’t explain it to a six year old, you don’t understand it yourself.” –Einstein

 Whether you’re already proficient, or a complete novice here isn’t important.
 If you’re an expert looking to improve, you have a lot to teach.
-If you’re a novice, you can explain what you’re learning to others.
+If you’re a novice, you can document and explain what you’re learning to others.

 Deciding to become a teacher means thoroughly understanding a very specific area of study before being able pass on that knowledge others.
 This gives you the motivation and responsibility to really get to grips with a topic.